RedSweatshirt/RedSweatshirt.github.io/_projects/video_super_resolution.md

     </div>
 </div>
 <div class="caption">
-    Left, the frame upscaled using the original FRVSR.
-Right, the frame upscaled using my new model.
+    First Image: The frame upscaled using the original FRVSR.
+Second Image: The frame upscaled using my new model.
 </div>

 To evaluate the results, I focused on qualitative details, peak signal-to-noise ratio (PSNR), and structural similarity index (SSIM).
 The improved network produced visually pleasing images with finer texture detail and sharper edges compared to the original FRVSR.
 However, it also suffered from amplifying noise present in the videos, causing the average PSNR and SSIM to be lower than expected.